Payback Period (Payback Method)

 40 week = $10,000/$250 per week

-Management use payback period calculation to find that how quickly company gets payback on its investment.
+Management use payback period calculation to find how quickly the company gets payback on its investment.

 In the above example, John has 2 choices of payback which are 100 weeks or 40 weeks.
 John chooses the 40-week investment because he earned money quickly from his investment and can reinvest this money again for their business.